On the Adobe Firefly homepage, select Text to video.

 Learn how to effortlessly create videos using simple text descriptions.

 Powered by Adobe Firefly and commercially safe, Generate Video lets you create entirely new video clips using simple text descriptions.
-You can use written descriptions as text prompts to define the content, emotions, and settings, including camera angles, to guide camera movements and create videos that convey the desired mood and message.
+With Text to video, you can use written descriptions as text prompts to define the content, emotions, and settings, including camera angles, to guide camera movements and create videos that convey the desired mood and message.

 -